-The excellent properties of water as a moderator and coolant makes the Pressurized Water Reactor (PWR) a natural choice for power reactors.
-The most important limitation on a PWR is the the critical temperature of water, 374°C. This is the maximum possible temperature of a coolant in the reactor and in practice it is considerably less, possibly about 300°C, to allow a margin of safety.
+The excellent properties of water as a moderator and coolant make the Pressurized Water Reactor (PWR) a natural choice for power reactors.
+The most important limitation of a PWR is the critical temperature of the water, 374°C. This is the maximum possible temperature of a coolant in the reactor and in practice it is considerably less, possibly about 300°C, to allow a margin of safety.
 In a PWR, the coolant pressure must be greater than the saturation pressure at, say, 300°C (85.93 bar) to suppress boiling.
 The pressure is maintained at about 155 bar so as to prevent bulk boiling.

 A Pressurized Water Reactor power plant is composed of two loops in series, the coolant loop, called the primary loop, and the water-steam or working fluid loop (below figure).
-The coolant picks up the heat in the reactor and transfers it to working fluid in the steam generator.
-The steam is then used in a Rankine type cycle to produce electric power.
+The coolant picks up the heat in the reactor and transfers it to the working fluid in the steam generator.
+The steam is then used in a Rankine-type cycle to produce electric power.

 The coolant leaving the reactor enters the steam generator which can be either shell and tube type with U-tube bundles or once through type.
 In the U-tube steam generator, the hot coolant enters an inlet channel head at the bottom, flows through the U-tubes and reverses direction to an outlet at the bottom.
 It can produce only saturated steam.
 Feedwater is on the shell side.
 A dry or low degree of superheat steam is possible.